biscuit-auth/website/content/docs/guides/revocation.md

  - a way to identify groups of tokens derived from the same parent token
  - a way to reject tokens based on their ids during authorization

+Biscuit's revocation ids are unique and generated directly from the token's structure, there is no need to add them explicitely, as would be done with Macaroons or the  "jti" claim in JWT.

 The biscuit spec _does not mandate_ how to publish revoked ids within your system;
 that depends a lot on the architecture and constraints of the systems.
 You can start simple with static revocation lists read through environment variables, and migrate to more complex systems as needed.